manleviet/FeatureModelPackage/README.md

-# FeatureModel
+# at.tugraz.ist.ase.fm

-A package supporting knowledge bases in the form of feature models
+A Maven package for feature models